jrihon/thesis/chapters/00_chapter/00_section_03.typ

 Consider a set of electrons $S(e_1, e_2, e_3, e_4, ... e_N)$.
 While they move about freely, they experience repulsion from other electrons.
 This means that the momentum and position of $e_1$ depends on the movement and positions of ($e_2, e_3, e_4, ... e_N$), which goes for $e_2$ depending on ($e_1, e_3, e_4, ... e_N$) and so on.
 The problem becomes too convoluted, as there arise too many factors and variables to account for, for which we know no analytical solution to.
 This particular problem is generalisable to _classical mechanics_, where it even occupied the likes of Sir Newton with respect to the movement of celestial bodies.

-If we cannot figure out the most probable position of an electron, it becomes to derive a good estimate of the electronic repulsion term.
+Handling the electrons in this way would make it impossible to derive a good estimate of the electronic repulsion term.
-Luckily, we can further approximate in order the equation so that we may nonetheless derive a value of $E$ that closely resembles the true state of $Psi$.
+Luckily, we can further simplify the equation so that we may nonetheless derive a value close to the true $E$ that accompagnies the state of its eigenfunction $Psi$.
 //https://newton.ex.ac.uk/research/qsystems/people/jenkins/mbody/mbody3.html
 //impossible to solve because the behaviour of e1 depends on e2, e3... eN ; that of e2 on e1, e3 ... eN and so on.
 The equation knows no analytical solution, but can be numerically approximated, which is good enough.
 //===== Variational theorem